TamanduaDeAngola/Python-ChatGPT/README.md

 ![pic of the client working](assets/img1.png)

 ## Important
-To be able to run the code, you will have to edit this and place your api key on the field *"[your api key here]"*.
+To be able to run the code, you will have to edit this and place your own api key on the field *"[your api key here]"*.